RyanSusana/elepy/docs/annotations/integrity.md

         boolean isValid = emailValidator.isValid(person.getEmail());

         if (!isValid) {
-            throw new ElepyException("Email is not valid", 400);
+            throw ElepyException.translated(400, "Email is not valid");
         }
     }
 }